yashpx/Veritas-Sales-Analytics-Platform/README.md

 A comprehensive sales management platform that enables sales teams to manage calls, analyze conversations, and track performance metrics.
 Built with React, FastAPI, Supabase, and integrated with AI services.

+The source code for this project can be found at - `https://github.com/adakidpv/veritas` Since it contains environment variables, the repo is private, so Professor Haitham has been added as a collaborator (@drhyaish).

 ## User logins

 ```